 - Attackers look to overwrite the structured exception handling, which is a built-in system managing software, and hardware exceptions.
 They perform this operation using a stack-based overflow attack to overwrite the exception record.
 Structured exception handling overwrite protection (SEHOP) prevents hackers’ malicious code to attack the SEH and use it to overwrite the exploitation technique.

-We hope this post will help you know What is a Buffer Overflow Attack and How to Prevent It.
+We hope this post would help you know What is a Buffer Overflow Attack and How to Prevent It.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.